Providing support and promoting respect for everyone with a visible difference

 Lucy’s story: “I created the representation I needed”

-Baby Lola has a strawberry birthmark.
-Here, her mum, Lucy, talks about the importance of representation and the birthmark community.
+Lola was born with a strawberry birthmark.
+Here, her mum Lucy talks about the importance of representation and the birthmark community.

-My daughter Lola was born last September.
+My daughter Lola is three-years-old.
 In the few days after she was born, we started to notice some redness around her ear and chin, and under her neck.

-At first, during midwife visits and routine check-ups, we were told not to worry – she’d just been born and a lot of babies got little marks after birth.
+At first, during midwife visits and routine check-ups, we were told not to worry – she’d just been born and a lot of babies have little marks after birth.

 Soon, the swelling and marks on her ear became so large that we ended up taking Lola to A&E over the course of a weekend.
 COVID-19 was still extremely prominent and hospitals were busy, with one carer rules, but we could no longer see the inside of her ear.
 Her whole face was just so swollen.

 We got admitted to hospital and Lola got seen to by lots of different specialists and started on medication.
-Since then, over the past year, she’s been under the care of a paediatrician who is a specialist in haemangiomas.
+Since then, she’s been under the care of a paediatrician who is a specialist in haemangiomas.
 She’s been seen by an array of experts – including ear nose and throat specialists who keep track of her progress.
-The medication is stopping her ear from becoming disfigured and has healed the ulcerations on her lips that stopped her from feeding.
-It’s working well – but it’s not been a fast process and we definitely didn’t see results overnight.
+The medication provided stopped her ear from becoming disfigured and healed the ulcerations on her lips that stopped her from feeding as a baby.
+It worked well – but it wasn’t a fast process and we definitely didn’t see results overnight.

 Curiosity can hurt

-We went on holiday at the beginning of last year and by the end of the week, I just wanted to come home.
+We went on holiday when Lola was still a small baby and by the end of the week, I just wanted to come home.
 The constant stares and double-takes got to me.
 After a week of being out in public, dealing with the negativity without our friends and family to support, it became hard work.

 The life of Lola, online